 Lab Manual and Kit: The lab manual and kit will be available together for a fee of \$ 60.
 (I am still editing the manual so it will be another few days.)
 You can pick them up from Mr. Arpie Kaloustian, the technician who handles electrical engineering lab support, in B&H room 325.
+If he is not there (he only works part time in a plan of phased retirement), I can handle getting you a kit.
 There will be a rebate of \$ 50 through the Controller's Office after the end of the semester if you return the major parts of the kit.
 The difference is a photocopying cost, which is a regrettable necessity.

 I am not making many changes to the manual this year.
-I continue to hope that I will introduce a new lab D on the design of a very small, very peculiar microprocessor.
+Last year I introduced a new lab D on the design of a very small, very peculiar microprocessor.
+That lab worked well but only two people tried it, so it is still a novelty.
+I reserve the right to add another lab on dynamic RAM and serial buses if I can find the time.
 As usual when making changes, there will be some errors in the lab manual.
 Please let me know if something there does not make sense.
-I am still editing the manual and it is unlikely to get done this week.
+I am still editing the manual and it will have to go to the printers when I am done.
 Last year's lab manual is on-line at the class web site and can be used until I get the new one printed.

 Textbook: The suggested OPTIONAL textbook is William J. Dally and R. Curtis Harting, Digital Design, A Systems Approach, Cambridge University Press 2012.
-This is a new book for me and I am not entirely comfortable with the choice.
+(In conformity with federal regulations, I must state that the list price for this book is \$ 150.)
+I started to use this book last year and I am not entirely comfortable with the choice.
 I do not follow a textbook very closely so this is an optional purchase for you.
 The lectures and the lab manual may be enough to get you through the course.
 The previous book for the course was John F. Wakerly, Digital Design: Principles and Practices, 4th Ed., Pearson Higher Ed Inc. I prefer that book but it has become outrageously expensive (\$ 220) and is showing its age.
 It is noteworthy for its coverage of both VHDL and Verilog and for a graceful writing style.
-Its main problem is that some material is getting obsolete.
+Its main problem is that much of its "practical" material is getting obsolete.